 At St. John Fisher College, jobs are not assigned or guaranteed.
 Many students find employment on campus.
 However, there are generally more students looking for employment on campus than there are jobs available.
 That does not mean that you should forego looking for work at Fisher.
 Certain techniques have proven quite effective at helping students secure an on-campus position:

-Check out the Career Center's FisherConnects.
+Check out the Center for Career and Academic Planning's Handshake system.
 Many, but not all, on-campus employment opportunities are listed there.

 Network - Ask friends, professors, and staff for suggestions on where jobs might be available.

 Visit a Department - Walk in and ask if there are job openings within the department, or if they anticipate any openings in the future.